UBC-Geography/computing-resources/research-data-management/research-data-storage.md

 'Far copies' are often stored in 'cloud' servers, where the servers are off-site from the 'here' and 'near' copies.
-If you are already using a 'cloud' provider, like OneDrive, to store your 'here' and 'near' copies, backup the data to a local storage device or another external 'cloud' provider.
+If you are already using a 'cloud' provider, like OneDrive, to store your 'here' and 'near' copies, backup the data to a local storage device.
 While 'cloud' storage includes a high-level of redundancy with multiple off-site backups already in place, backing up your data from 'cloud' storage guarantees additional protections from catastrophic failure.

 If you do not plan on using High Performance Computing to run resource intensive computations on your data, need less than 1 TB of storage, and do not anticipate